How to Increase Your Golf Swing Speed with Core Training

 Practice Makes Perfect

 When you first try to do these exercises you might not rotate very far, or last very long during the plank progression.
-But, keep practicing this exercises and you core will get stronger and you will be able to move your lower and upper body without the other moving.
+But, keep practicing these exercises and your core will get stronger and you will be able to move your lower and upper body without the other moving.

 When your core is strong and you can move your hips forward without your upper body moving you will be able to increase your golf swing speed and hit the golf ball farther.